Chris-McGonigle/island-flowers/README.md

 #### Individual Product Page

-The individual products pages lists all the product details of the item selected.
+The individual products page lists all the product details of the item selected.
 Users are displayed an image, category and price of each item, in addition to a full description of the item.

 Users can then select a quantity of the item to add to their bag, amend the amount of a current bag item, or use the 'Keep Shopping' button to return to the all products page.

 Should a user add an item to their bag, a confirmation message pops up, along with a current bag summary that directs the user to check out.
-Then can of course continue shopping and add more products to their bag.
+They can of course continue shopping and add more products to their bag.

 As with the all products page, Edit and Delete Product links are displayed for the superuser only for ease of product management.